-The tree is in a prominent within the street scene and clearly affords a degree of 'pleasantness' to the area and the setting of the Talardy Hotel Listed Building, and its loss would have some impact on the area.
+The tree is in a prominent location within the street scene and clearly affords a degree of 'pleasantness' to the area and the setting of the Talardy Hotel Listed Building.
+Its loss would have some impact on the area.
 However, the Tree Consultant notes that the loss of the branch on the northern side of the tree has had a significant effect on the balance of the tree, and there are signs of decay fungus on the tree.

-In Officers opinion, in respect of the amenity considerations, it is considered that the felling should be consented.
+In Officers opinion, the amenity value of the tree has been compromised by the loss of the limb.
+In respect of the amenity considerations, it is considered that the felling should be consented.
 It is suggested that suitable replacement tree be conditioned to mitigate for the loss of the Horse Chestnut.
-Regarding the choice of replacement, the Tree Officer has suggest that a giant redwood be planted in lieu of the Horse Chestnut.
+Regarding the choice of replacement, the Tree Officer has suggested that a giant redwood be planted in lieu of the Horse Chestnut.
 Whilst the City Council raised some concerns over the choice of tree, the Council's Tree Consultant has advised that this is a species of tree that was introduced to Great Britain from North America in 1853 and was commonly planted as a specimen tree in the grounds of properties of that period.
 The species is therefore contemporaneous with the Victorian glasshouse and walled garden in the Listed Talardy Hotel grounds.